Planning a trip to Serenity Falls Cabin in Eklutna? This public use cabin can be found at the end of the Eklunta Lakeside Trail in Eklutna, Alaska.

 The cabin is equipped with a wood heating stove that’ll get the cabin nice and cozy.
 You can also use the stove to heat up foil-covered breakfast burritos.

-One of my favorite things about the cabin is the huge windows that look towards Serenity Falls and Eklunta Glacier!
-Unfortunately, you can’t really see Eklunta Glacier from the cabin anymore.
+One of my favorite things about this cabin in Alaska is the huge windows that look towards Serenity Falls and Eklunta Glacier!
+Unfortunately, you can’t see Eklunta Glacier from the cabin anymore.

 There is NO running water or trash service in the cabin.
 You will have to pack out what you pack in.
 You may want to bring some cleaning wipes so you can tidy up before and after your stay.